GPU-Accelerated ANNS: Quantized for Speed, Built for Change: Vector quantization

 During data quantization, RaBitQ compresses the data vectors by first normalizing them and applying a random rotation matrix.
 With high dimensional vectors, any rotated dimensions are likely tightly clustered around 0: according to the Johnson-Lindenstrauss lemma~\cite{Johnson1984}, the value of any coordinate is no further than $\frac{2}{\sqrt{D}}$ away from 0 with high probability.
 This allows RaBitQ to treat each dimension as an unbiased distribution and enables simple scalar quantization.
 RaBitQ encodes each dimension with $m$ bits along with two floating point metadata: \texttt{data\_add} and \texttt{data\_rescale} , where they correspond to $||v-c||^2 + 2\cdot ||v-c||^2 \cdot {\langle c, \bar{o} \rangle \over \langle o, \bar{o} \rangle}$ and $-2{\Delta_x \over \langle o, \bar{o} \rangle}$.
 These precomputed values save computation during distance estimation.
 In total, the size of the quantized vector is $\text{\#dims} \cdot m\,\text{ bits} + 2\cdot\mathrm{sizeof}(\text{float})$.

 During querying, RaBitQ applies the same rotation matrix to the query vector, and RaBitQ calculates each query vector's metadata: \texttt{query\_add} and \texttt{query\_sumq}, where they correspond to $||q-c||^2$ and $\sum (q-c) \cdot {2^{m-1}-1\over 2}$. \Cref{fig:rabitq_load} shows how RaBitQ estimates distances solely based on quantized vectors and rotated query vectors.
 The RaBitQ estimator reduces the L2 distance calculation to estimating the inner product between the quantized data vector (\texttt{data}) and rotated query vector (\texttt{rotated\_query\_vector}).
 This process estimates the vector distance without branching or randomized memory accesses while most of the values are pre-computed, which makes it highly suitable for GPU execution.
-RaBitQ's sequential memory access during distance calculation also allows us to utilize the same loading technique for exact vector loading in~\Cref{sec::microbenchmark}.
+RaBitQ's sequential memory access during distance calculation also allows us to utilize the same loading technique for exact vector loading in~\apxref{sec::microbenchmark}{Appendix~E}.

 \sysname integrates GPU-accelerated RaBitQ.
 RaBitQ achieves $2\times$ compression for 8-bit vectors and up to $8\times$ for 32-bit vectors.
 On datasets with large dimensions, our results demonstrate that \sysname with RaBitQ performs significantly better than our exact distance calculation version.
-In~\Cref{sec::microbenchmark}, we perform a detailed analysis between RaBitQ's performance and PQ's performance.
+In~\apxref{sec::microbenchmark}{Appendix~E}, we perform a detailed analysis between RaBitQ's performance and PQ's performance.